Bigger Arms Breakthrough: The Impact of the Big 3 Trick on Muscle Growth

 This is a commonly asked question facing many frustrated gym goers since everybody wants big arms, but the reasons that arms are not growing usually comes down to a few factors such as not working them out enough, using bad technique and form, not using the most ideal exercises or just down to having bad genes.

-Whatever the reason, fitness enthusiasts must understand that when it comes to arms, they are already in an uphill battle as the biceps that make up a third of the arms are among the hardest muscle to grow with the triceps making up almost 60% of the arm.1 Growing both these muscles and the forearm is key to getting big arms.
+Regardless of the cause, fitness enthusiasts must grasp that building arm muscles is challenging.
+The biceps, constituting one-third of the arms, are among the most difficult muscles to develop, whereas the triceps comprise nearly 60% of the arm.2 Growing both these muscles and the forearm is key to getting big arms.

 A young shirtless boy doing a supinated dumbbell curl with a white background.